 Scales that are used must be accurate, of an approved construction for retail sale use, and have certain required markings and stamps on them.
 For more detail please see 'Weighing equipment for legal use'.

 Solid fuel merchants can either respond to specific orders from consumers or operate standard delivery rounds to regular customers.
 The fuel must be sold in sacks of 25 kg or multiples of 50 kg and, if delivering more than 110 kg to an individual consumer, the consumer must be given a delivery note before the fuel is unloaded.
 If the consumer is not in when you call a delivery note must still be left.

 The delivery note must contain the following information:

-If the consumer queries the weight delivered he has the right, subject to certain conditions, to request that the merchant re-weighs the fuel in his presence, but if it is correct the merchant is entitled to reasonable expenses for doing this work.
+If the consumer queries the weight delivered they have the right, subject to certain conditions, to request that the merchant re-weighs the fuel in their presence, but if it is correct you are entitled to reasonable expenses for doing this work.

 Some delivery vehicles, called auto-baggers, weigh loose fuel into bags at the rear of the vehicle.
 These vehicles have a bag counter on them, which the driver should zero before starting; it shows the number of bags delivered at the end.